kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 Enabling [Aggregator](/install-and-configure/install/multi-cluster/federated-etl/aggregator.md) will begin processing the ETL data from the `/federated` directory.
 The aggregator will then serve all Kubecost queries.
 Be sure to look at the [Aggregator Optimizations Doc](/install-and-configure/install/multi-cluster/federated-etl/aggregator.md) if Kubecost is ingesting data for ~20,000+ containers.
 It is difficult to recommend the amount of resources needed due to the uniqueness of each environment and several other variables.

 The `federatedStorageConfigSecret`, `etlBucketConfigSecret`, and `thanosSourceBucketSecret` *MUST* all point to the same bucket.
-Otherwise the data migration will not suceed.
+Otherwise the data migration will not succeed.
 Additionally, the cloud-integration *MUST* be configured and referenced following [this method](/install-and-configure/install/cloud-integration/multi-cloud.md#step-2-create-cloud-integration-secret) or the cloud integration will fail.

 ```yaml
 kubecostProductConfigs: